 Just to be clear, I realise I am a grumpy old man.
 This is nothing new to me having been an angsty kid, moody teenager and more recently a grumpy young man.
 Having spent my whole life working a completely unsuitable role in customer service I’m pretty good at bottling up my negativity but sometimes people can bring out the worst in us all.
 For now though it is time to let go of some of the pent up anger and disgust felt towards one man and channel the energy in a new direction.

 The man I’m talking about, obviously, is Blippi.
-This man-child has caused me years of pain since becoming Robbie’s TV obsession.
+This man-child has caused me years of pain since becoming my toddler’s television obsession.
 Everything he does annoys me.
 His voice, his walk, his dances, his awful songs, his clothes.
 Everything.

 What really makes Blippi unbearable for me though, is the clear and unashamed salesmanship in every one of his programmes.
 I can handle the less than subtle product placements and obvious sponsorship deals scattered throughout each episode but there is something about Blippi that just makes it feel a little more sinister.